jonesandy/learning-goals/week2/week2.md

 # Week 2 goals

+By the end of the week I will be able to:

 1. Use week 1 skills.
 2. Break one class into two classes that work together, while maintaining test coverage
 3. Understand and use Mocking to test classes in isolation.